FarzeenZainab/react-mosh-hamedani-part-1/EffectHook/notes.md

 Our cleanup function can optionally return a callback function for cleanup.
 This is not always necessary.

+<b>The cleanup function associated with the useEffect is executed when the component unmounts or the dependencies specified is the second argument of 'useEffect' change.</b>

 Generally speaking, our cleanup function should stop or undo whatever the effect was doing.

 Sometimes the code we write in useEffect does not need any clean up.